battistar/poison/README.md

 sudo chmod +x run.sh
 ```

-The you can build the Docker image and run the container by:
+Then you can build the Docker image and run the container by:

 ```shell
 ./run.sh start